udacity/create-your-own-adventure/english/forest/scream/scream.md

 "HEEEEEEEEEEEEELP!!!
 Is there anybody that can hear meee?"

 Still nothing.
 You wait for a little bit.
 There's rustling in the bushes!
-Could it be someone that will come to my aid and rescue me from this terrible situation?
+Could it be someone that will come to my aid and rescue me?

 Nope.
 Out of the bushes jumps a tiger and it's a pretty big one too.
 He looks hungry.